Industria meccanicaEsportazione > Machine exports and industrial production

 Machine exports from Germany to China and the course of industrial production of China from 2008 to 2022.

-In the last twelve years, China's industrial production has grown by 166%, which is an average growth of 8.5% per year.
-Machinery exports from Germany to China grew by 78% over the same period, i.e. by 4.9% per year.
+In the fourteen years from 2008 to 2022, China's industrial production grew by 202%, which is an average growth of 8.2% per year.
+Machine exports from Germany to China increased by 86% in the same period, i.e. by 4.5% annually.

-This comparison shows that German machine exports to China lag behind the growth of Chinese industrial production as a whole by almost 50%.
+This comparison proves that German machinery exports to China lag behind the growth of Chinese industrial products by almost 50% overall.

 Machine exports to Russia like a roller coaster ride